CSCfi/csc-user-guide/docs/apps/octave.md

 ### Octave batch jobs

-Example about serial batch job on Puhti
+Example about a serial batch script job on Puhti

 ```bash
 #!/bin/bash